Braytonio/Braytonio.github.io/_posts/2016-09-13-orderly-progress.md

 So maybe I could be a part of that, to supplement my translation income.
 I could design for [ONGs and OSCIPs](http://abong.org.br ) -- NGOs -- and professional practices and artists and their ateliers.

 Maybe Gigi and Sandra will let me do them a site on GitHub, where they could host under their own domain with a [CNAME](https://help.github.com/articles/using-a-custom-domain-with-github-pages/).
-They are on [Wordpress](https://gigisandra.wordpress.com/) now and the solution is less than ideal.
+Our friends are on [Wordpress](https://gigisandra.wordpress.com/) now and the solution is less than ideal.

 I offered to *dar um jeito* in the Wix site of an acquaintance of mine as well, although his [Wix site](http://www.luizfernandofontesteixeira.com.br/) in plain and simple Bootstrap is really not so bad.

-(I like his essay on the fetishism of the journalis	tic profession.
+(I like his essay on the fetishism of the journalistic profession.
 In Brazil your are not a journalist until you have a subject-specific B.A. and a professional license.)

 ### But I Digress!